xinchao-bojan/mirea_rtuitlab/README.md

 The main goal of services is:

 - factory produces products and sending it to shops service.
-- shops provides to user possibility to view shops and products list, adding in to cart and buy.
+- shops provide to user possibility to view shops and products list, adding in to cart and buy.
 After buying check sends to purchase service.
 - purchases store users checks.

 # Install and Run services

 To install services, clone this repository.
-In every project folder create .env file, that provide security of data.
-At factory .env must consist "SHOP_SECRET_KEY" and "SECRET_KEY", at shop - "PURCHASE_SECRET_KEY" and "SECRET_KEY", at purchase - "SECRET_KEY".
-After in project directory run this commands:
+On serious projects, I shouldn't be uploading .env to the repository.
+But for a quick check, I'll still download it.
+In project directory run this commands:

 ```
   docker-compose pull